-- Prohibitory injunctions restraining a respondent from acting in a particular way where it is shown (i) that there is a serious question to be tried on the merits of its underlying claim against the respondent, (ii) that an award of damages would not be an adequate remedy, and (iii) that on the balance of convenience it is just and convenient to grant the relief sought. - Proprietary injunctions protecting property and trust assets, applying the same principles as those applicable to the granting of a prohibitory injunction and where the applicant has a proprietary interest in the relevant asset. - Anti-suit injunctions restraining proceedings, including where parallel proceedings have been commenced in another jurisdiction where it is just and convenient to do so with the court weighing various factors depending on the circumstances of the case.
+- relief sought; orders may direct provision of information about the location of property or assets. - Prohibitory injunctions restraining a respondent from acting in a particular way where it is shown: - (a) that there is a serious question to be tried on the merits of its underlying claim against the respondent; - (b) that an award of damages would not be an adequate remedy; and - (c) that, on the balance of convenience, it is just and convenient to grant the relief sought. - Proprietary injunctions protecting property and trust assets, applying the same principles as those applicable to the granting of a prohibitory injunction and where the applicant has a proprietary interest in the relevant asset. - Anti-suit injunctions restraining proceedings, including where parallel proceedings have been commenced in another jurisdiction where it is just and convenient to do so with the court weighing various factors depending on the circumstances of the case.